Does Homeopathy Work?

-By 1875, Dr Saine explains that Hering wrote volume 1 of Analytical Therapeutics of the Mind in which he stated that “only such patients remain well and are really cured, who have been rid of their symptoms in the reverse order of their development”(24).
+By 1875, Dr Saine explains that Hering wrote volume one of Analytical Therapeutics of the Mind in which he stated that “only such patients remain well and are really cured, who have been rid of their symptoms in the reverse order of their development”(24).

 Hahnemann, talking about psoric diseases, emphasizes one point only in The Chronic Diseases, 1845 (pp. 171-172):